michaelwybraniec/deepsee/agentic-sdlc/tasks/planned/task-3-2.md

 ## Notes
 This forms the basis for CRUD and search/filter operations (tasks 3.3, 3.4, 3.5, 5).
 Ensure model design supports all these use cases.

+**Completed**:
+- Task model implemented in `backend/domain/models/task.py` with all required fields
+- Indexes defined for search (title), filtering (due_date, owner_user_id), and composite queries
+- Model documented in `backend/docs/task-model.md` with schema, relationships, and design decisions
+- Supports all CRUD operations and search/filter requirements (Task 5)

 ## Strengths
 Enables consistent handling of tasks across the API and worker.
 Provides foundation for all task operations.